You've finished your novel. Well done! Now it's time to get to work.

 Consistency covers many things.
 Are the details constant, or does somebody's hair change colour halfway through the story?
 Is the flow of time clear?
 Do people speak in the same way throughout?
 You might have an inner-city gang member suddenly forget to speak in slang.
 Are motivations consistent?
 Is each character's journey through the story an intelligible arc, or does one of them have an unaccounted-for change in personality or motivation?
 Are there characters wandering through the story doing a little of this, a little of that, for no consistent reason?

-Delivery.
 If you have set something up earlier in the story, it needs a 'pay-off' later.
-This could be as small as a character, who has bought a guitar for the son of the woman he's dating, listening to the boy playing it at the end of the story.
+This could be as small as a character, who has bought a guitar for the son of the woman he's dating, shown at the end of the story listening to the boy playing it.
 The pay-off is not just closing this loop, but what you can do with it: the man finds himself proud of the boy's dedication to learning a skill; the boy has become his son.
 Delivery is important in small things, but crucial in big things.
 If your story is of a woman who is being stalked, and you make a point of mentioning that she was an archery champion when she was in high school, you can't leave this hanging: you have to show her using this skill to defend herself.
 Why else did you put it in?
-You might not have been sure why in Draft One, but re-writing is the time to find out what your sub-conscious planted for you.
+You might not have been sure why in Draft One, but it is in the re-writing that you can find out why your sub-conscious was planting that there for you.

 Foreshadowing is one kind of delivery: the archery skills carefully placed earlier needs the pay-off, but there are grace notes that can lift a story, small things that make the reader nod or go 'ah' in satisfaction.
-If your story is about a man who leaves a difficult marriage for a new relationship, and the narrative concerns that second relationship and the ways he learns, through new love, to forgive, understand and appreciate his first wife as a person, then you might have a tiny scene very early on where the first wife gives him a crazily-decorated iced cupcake on his birthday, as is her tradition.
-Several years later, as the story ends, when the man has made peace in his life, a courier interrupts the preparations for a party: it is a decorated cupcake: the forgiveness has gone both ways.
+If your story is about a man who leaves a difficult marriage for a new relationship, and the narrative concerns that second relationship and the ways he learns, through new love, to forgive, understand and appreciate his first wife as a person, then you might have a tiny scene very early on where he remembers never thanking her for her special iced cupcake on his birthday.
+Several years later, as the story ends, when the has made peace in his life, buys a fancy cupcake and sends it to her with a thank you note.
 These little touches come in the re-writing; they are the delicate brush-strokes that bring your canvas to precise art.

 Other forms of delivery are the 'promises' you need to keep.
 If you are writing a thriller, the pace has to get quicker and quicker, the tension has to rise, until the reader is reading breathless, unable to put your book down.
 That's what readers buy thrillers for: to be thrilled.
 If you find your thriller pacing along as stately as a dowager duchess, you aren't delivering.
 In the same way, a slow and gentle journey of growing wisdom in a young man learning from his second marriage should not rush to its finale, although it does need to swell to a moment of enlightenment, an epiphany.

 In the inital rush to complete your first draft, you may have put in a lot of things that have the potential to become one of these delivered loops.
-In the rewriting, as you get the feel and pulse of the story, you decide which ones to keep.
-Perhaps your protagonist was good at a number of sports; you drop the archery set-up as too exotic and leave in soft-ball because, later, it works better to have her throw something hard and fast to defend herself than to shoot an arrow.
+In the rewriting, as you get the feel and pulse of the story, you decide which ones to keep, which ones to discard.
+Perhaps your protagonist was good at a number of sports; you drop the archery set-up as too exotic and leave in soft-ball because, later, it works better to have her throw something hard and fast.

 Drama is what a story is all about.
 If it doesn't entertain, it doesn't deserve to live.
 Is there conflict of some sort in every scene of your first draft?
 Do you care about the people you should care about?
 Or did you go off the rails somewhere?
 A story that has slipped its leash and gone on a frolic of its own tends to have no dramatic structure.
 It's becomes one darn thing after another.
 The difference between a story and a tale is that the story is crafted, and the tale "jest growed."
 A story is sustainedly gripping by design, a tale, if at all, by accident.

 Having read through your first draft with these four aspects in mind, you can now begin rewriting.
-Start at the first page and do all the changes you pointed out to yourself, checking always for consistency as you alter details.
+Start at the first page and do all the changes you pointed out to yourself, checking always that you aren't introducing new consistencies or filler as you alter details.
 Print out the revised version and go through it again.
 And again.
 Start honing the language, removing the deadwood (such as unnecessary qualifiers, descriptions, and interior monologue) and trying to make every sentence both fresh and concise.
 If you haven't yet put the manuscript away for a rest, do so after four or five rewrites.
 Your eye and inner ear will need the break, and you will be more ruthless when you return to it.

 When everything is fixed as much as you can fix it, look again at the first five or ten pages of the first chapter, especially the first five paragraphs.
 Are they as enticing and gripping as you can possibly make them?
 Do they pull the reader into the story?
 Your opening scene is your only chance of capturing a reader, so it has to be right.